Diffusion Path Samplers via Sequential Monte Carlo: Theoretical Analysis

-This allows us to invoke Theorem 3.4 in \citet{cordero2025non} to bound the final error of the algorithm.
-In particular, we have the following result. \begin{theorem} Under Assumption \ref{assumption:target_requirements}, the \gls{dpsmc} algorithm initialised at $X_0\sim\nu$ satisfies
+This allows us to invoke Theorem 1 in \cite{benton2024nearly} and Theorem 3.4 in \cite{cordero2025non} to bound the final error of the algorithms.
+In particular, we have the following result. \begin{theorem} Under Assumption \ref{assumption:target_requirements} and further Assumption \ref{assumption:target_requirements_2} for (ii) and (iii), the \gls*{dpsmc} algorithm with (i) OU time-reversal dynamics initialised at $X_{N_{\text{LL}}}\sim p_{0}$, (ii) SI dynamics initialised at $X_0\sim\nu$, and (iii) \gls*{dald} initialised at $X_0\sim\nu$, satisfy respectively